 For a fun day out, take a quick drive to Glenwood Springs where you can enjoy the bubbling waters of one of the best hot springs in Colorado.
 This is a perfect mini-getaway that will help you to regenerate in the healing alters of hot springs and enjoy a more quiet atmosphere.

 Since this is a popular destination, consider coming here on a weekday.
 Another alternative is Iron Mountain Hot Springs, which is not as busy as Glenwood Hot Springs.

 Don’t want to spend hours making your way up the Ute trail?

-Taking a Silver Queen Gondola is one of the classic things to do in Aspen that is popular with visitors.
-And the best thing is that the slopes are still open, even in summer.
+Taking a Silver Queen Gondola is one of the classic things to do in Aspen in summer or any other season, because of the stunning views.

 The Silver Queen Gondola brings you to the top of Aspen Mountain which is 11,212 feet tall.
 Here you can grab a bite at the Sundeck, enjoy grand views and have lots of fun.